isomerpages/govtech-im8/_control-catalog/Cybersecurity/Generative AI.md

 ### Control Recommendations

 Verify data classification with data owner before using the data with overseas GenAI API services.
 Ensure that these API services are accessed only via environments authorised for up to RESTRICTED and SENSITIVE NORMAL data.
-For SaaS tools with GenAI components, please refer to the [Central SaaS Portal](https://go.gov.sg/saasportal).

 ### Risk Statement